 A data-driven economy

 All this has given rise to a new economy, driven by our data as the commodity.
-Indeed, the six most valuable public companies nowadays are all data-driven technology companies: Apple, Amazon, Alphabet, Microsoft, Facebook, and Alibaba.1 When so much of our data is being used and traded, we as consumers should have some influence in the market.
+Indeed, the majority of the most valuable public companies nowadays are all data-driven technology companies: Apple, Microsoft, Amazon, Alphabet, Facebook, Alibaba, and Tencent.1 When so much of our data is being used and traded, we as consumers should have some influence in the market.
 In the next step we will explain how the government is helping to achieve this.

 Watch the video by Dr Timo Dietrich, to learn how data collected from digital touchpoints can help car manufacturers deliver more personalised products, and how Tesla uses data collected from its consumers to improve its car maintenance operations.